swirlai/swirl-search/docs/Enterprise-Guide.md

 ## Text Truncation

-When this feature is enabled, text will not be added to the ChatGPT prompt unless it has at least one important section tagged as described above.
+When this feature is enabled, text will _not_ be added to the ChatGPT prompt unless it has at least one important section tagged as described above.
 For this feature to be active, two conditions must be met:

-1. `SWIRL_TEXT_SUMMARIZATION_URL` must be set to a valid URL.
+1. `SWIRL_TEXT_SUMMARIZATION_URL` must be set to a valid URL
 2. `SWIRL_TEXT_SUMMARIZATION_TRUNCATION` must be set to `true`

 When these conditions are met, entries like this appear in the RAG logs: